Free Range Glamping

 • Quirky & Unique

-Luxury private yurt glamping and shepherds hut on an organic farm in the heart of the Kent Downs AONB
+Luxury private yurt glamping and shepherds hut on an organic farm in the heart of the Kent Downs AONB.

 Deep in the heart of the Kent countryside, in the upper Medway valley, Bore Place is the ultimate rural retreat, a 500-acre organic dairy farm and market garden that is also home to some rather special holiday accommodation, from to three fabulous holiday cottages to the well-named free-range glamping – basically a pair of spacious hilltop yurts in a wildflower meadow overlooking the fields and woodland of the High Weald AONB.
 Inside, the yurts have elegant latticework walls, wooden flooring and a stargazing crown, simple furnished with a wood-burning stove, king-size bed and comfy futon for extra guests.
 The yurts have their own private safari-style kitchens outside, equipped with gas burner, sink, plus everything else you need.
 Bedding, towels and a starter pack of wood, firelighters and matches, are all provided, and there's a firepit for nighttime marshmallow-toasting.